Physics-Informed Transformer operator for the prediction of three-dimensional turbulence: Effect of Hyperparameters on Model Performance

-In this \textit{a posteriori} test, to mitigate the overfitting observed with $P=2$ and evaluate peak performance, we select the model checkpoint at 5,000 epochs.
-Fig.~\ref{ViT_discuss tongji} demonstrates the effects of patch size on the predictions of root mean square velocity and energy spectrum.
-It can be seen that when $P=4$, the model shows a better agreement with fDNS results for both the root mean square velocity and the spectrum compared to the other two configurations.
-In contrast, model with $P=8$ underestimate the rms value of velocity compared to the fDNS data.
-This observation suggests that the larger patch size fails to resolve fine-scale turbulent structures, leading to excessive numerical dissipation and a loss of energy.
-The model with $P=2$ initially aligns with the reference but begins to deviate upwards after approximately $t/\tau > 2$, exhibiting an overestimation of the kinetic energy.
+These theoretical insights are empirically validated through our \textit{a posteriori} performance tests.
+To systematically evaluate the model’s peak performance, we selected the model checkpoint corresponding to the 5,000th training epoch for downstream analysis.
+As demonstrated in Fig.~\ref{ViT_discuss tongji}, the configuration with $P=4$ achieves the optimal balance between local resolution and global stability, exhibiting a better agreement with fDNS results for both the root mean square velocity and the spectrum compared to the other two configurations.
+In contrast, the model with $P=8$ underestimates both the rms velocity and the high-wavenumber energy spectrum, confirming that oversized patch size fails to resolve fine-scale turbulent structures.
+The model with $P=2$ exhibits overestimation of energy at low wavenumbers and initially aligns with the reference but begins to deviate upwards after approximately $t/\tau > 2$.
+Consequently, a patch size of $P = 4$ emerges as the optimal resolution scale, achieving a robust balance between capturing small-scale local structures and preserving global physical consistency across the entire flow field.